Western Sahara autonomy proposal

-The Western Sahara Autonomy Proposal is an initiative proposed by Morocco since 2007 to establish a Sahara Autonomous Region as a possible solution to the Western Sahara conflict.
+The Western Sahara autonomy proposal is an initiative proposed by Morocco since 2007 to establish a Sahara Autonomous Region as a possible solution to the Western Sahara conflict.
 In 2006, the Moroccan Royal Advisory Council for Saharan Affairs (CORCAS) proposed a plan for the autonomy of Western Sahara and made visits to a number of countries to explain the proposal.
 The Spanish approach to regional autonomy has been named as a possible model for Western Saharan autonomy, mentioning specifically the cases of the Canary Islands, the Basque Country, Andalusia, and Catalonia.
 The plan was presented to the UN Security Council in April 2007 and received the backing of the United States and France.
 This initiative constituted the main ground for the Moroccan proposal at the Manhasset negotiations.

 The proposal was following the two failed proposals of the Baker Plan, which insisted on an independence referendum for Western Sahara after five years of autonomy; the plan was rejected by Morocco.
 A proposal was also published by Polisario to the UN on 10 April 2007, a day before the Moroccan proposal.
 The UN Security Council unanimously voted for Resolution 1754 on 30 April 2007 calling for talks of both parties, appreciating the proposal of Morocco and taking note of Polisario's proposal.
-Based on the proposal, there were four UN-sponsored peace talks between delegations of Polisario and Morocco on 18–19 June 2007, 10–11 August 2007, 7–9 January 2008, and 18–19 March 2008, all of which were held in Manhasset, New York.
-Though they ended without a breakthrough.
+Based on the proposal, there were four UN-sponsored peace talks between delegations of Polisario and Morocco on 18–19 June 2007, 10–11 August 2007, 7–9 January 2008, and 18–19 March 2008, all of which were held in Manhasset, New York, though they ended without a breakthrough.

 After years of diplomatic inaction, a new international effort emerged in 2024.
 A UN envoy has proposed dividing the disputed territory between Morocco and the Pro-Independent Western Sahara, though the Polisario said the plan fails to "enshrine" the Sahrawi people's right for self-determination.

+In October 2025, the United Nations Security Council adopted a resolution supporting Morocco's autonomy plan, describing genuine autonomy under Moroccan sovereignty as potentially the most feasible solution to the conflict.
+The resolution urged the parties to resume negotiations on that basis.